AllenInstitute/AllenSDK/doc_template/model_description.rst

     #.
 All objects within a section are the same structure.
        Common operations on a section are to display it as a table, iterate over it, load from or write to a spreadsheet or csv file.
-       These operations are all easier if the section is fairly homogenous.
+       These operations are all easier if the section is fairly homogeneous.
     #.
 Objects are not deeply nested.
        While some shallow nesting is often useful, deep nesting such as a tree structure is not recommended.
        It makes interoperability with other tools and data formats more difficult.
     #.
-Arrays are ok, though they should not be deeply nested either.
+Arrays are allowed, though they should not be deeply nested either.
     #.
 Object member values should be literals.
-Do not use pickeled classes, for example.
+Do not use pickled classes, for example.

 Comments
 --------